RuWang-prog/TAMNet/README.md

 1. We propose TAMNet featuring dedicated adaptive multiplexing strategies in feature extraction, contextual understanding, and prediction generation to achieve exceptional cross-domain generalization for WIRSTD.<br>
 2. We propose a novel attention-decoupled parallel attention residual block (PARB) module that adaptively integrates multi-branch features to maximally preserve and reinforce subtle features while effectively mitigating cross-domain feature distortion induced by attention mechanisms.<br>
 3. We propose local saliency module (LSM) as a replacement for the skip connections (SK) to handle complex background variations by explicitly modeling multi-scale context to implicitly derive stable targetbackground relationships.<br>
+# Commands
+## Commands for training
+Run train.py to perform network training in single GPU and multiple GPUs.
+Checkpoints and Logs will be saved to ./log/, and the ./log/ has the following structure:
+├──./log/
+│    ├── PRCV2024
+│    │    ├── VMDNAL_eopch400.pth.tar